mike-matera/intro-to-rdbms/projects/cis_classes_keys_and_constraints.md

 ## Split Courses and Sections

-Your first schema captured all of the spring catalog course data into one table.
-That was okay last week, but your courses table stores two entities, which will cause modification problems.
-The table stores information about a course (e.g. title and units) and it stores information about a section (e.g. section number, semester and times).
+Your first schema may have captured all of the spring catalog course data into one table.
+That was okay last week, but your database stores two entities, courses and sections, which will cause modification problems if you only use one table.
+Your database should store information about a course (e.g. title and units) and information about a section (e.g. section number, semester and times) in separate tables.
 Update your schema to separate courses and sections.

 Before you create your new tables consider the following questions?